 Here's what's happening in dining news this week:

-Starbucks has opened a Reserve bar in Uptown Dallas at the McKinney & Olive high-rise tower.
-The company describes its Reserve bars with words that begin with "i," including immersive and interactive.
+Starbucks has opened a Starbucks Reserve bar in Uptown Dallas at the McKinney & Olive high-rise tower.
 These stores have the core menu of coffee drinks, but also integrate the educational aspects of the Roastery with an immersive coffee bar featuring premium brewing through siphon, Clover, Chemex, or Black Eagle, as well as Nitro Cold Brew taps.
 These stores also offer specialty beverages from the Seattle Roastery, including Affogato items that pair artisan ice cream with coffee; and cocktail-type drinks such as the Melrose, with cold brew, cherry bitters, demerara syrup, and a maraschino cherry.
 The first Reserve Roastery debuted in Seattle in 2016; roughly 25 exist today in the United States.

 Weekend Coffee at the Joule Dallas hotel is serving house-made soft-serve ice cream, available during special late-night hours: Thursdays-Saturdays from 6:30-9 pm.
 A weekly flavor will rotate between horchata, strawberry yuzu, peach almond, Mexican chocolate, piña colada, and cookies and cream.
 Topping selections include sprinkles, sugared hazelnuts, brownie bites, cinnamon, and bunuelos.
 You can choose from a cup or house-made waffle cone for $3.50 or make it an affogato with a shot of espresso for $6.